thibautlouis/coupling_approx/README.rst

     python compute_spectra.py.py global.dict

 Note that this step will be long (that's the point of the study!) since we compute the coupling exactly up to l=10000.

-Finally you can plot the spectra with
+You can plot spectra and residuals with

 .. code:: shell

     python plot_spectra.py global.dict